benwr/benwr.github.io/projects/index.markdown

 ## Boost Converter ##

-A simple project Chris Buck and I made for the Virginia Tech HKN ANDY Board Competition: a boost converter.
+A simple project Chris Buck and I made that won the 2013 Virginia Tech HKN ANDY Board Competition: a boost converter.
 The project was composed of two main parts: One is just a circuit that generates PWM using a potentiometer and a 555 timer, and the other is the actual boost converter.